Why “CarHaki”?

 Our Mission

-CarHaki was built with one mission: to protect Ugandan car buyers from purchasing vehicles with hidden histories, tampered odometers, and undisclosed damage.
+CarHaki was built with one mission: to protect Nigerian Tokunbo buyers from purchasing vehicles with hidden histories, tampered odometers, salvage titles, and undisclosed damage.

 Our Vision

-CarHaki launched in Uganda because Uganda has one of the highest proportions of imported used vehicles in East Africa and some of the least protection for buyers.
-But the problem exists across the region.
+CarHaki launched in Nigeria because Nigeria is the largest Tokunbo vehicle market in Africa and buyers have historically had the least protection.
+But the problem exists across the continent.

-Our roadmap includes expansion to Kenya, Tanzania, and Rwanda.
-The same databases, the same grading system, the same AI analysis, and the same commitment to putting buyers first.
+Our roadmap includes expansion to Ghana, Kenya, and Tanzania — the same databases, the same grading system, the same commitment to putting buyers first.

 Data Sources